 Looking at your website from this perspective doesn’t directly influence the design and development but is crucial to evaluate its performance later on.
 Troubleshooting an underperforming website that was built on wrong assumptions can prove to be quite costly.

 Websites are a long-term commitment.
 No matter how much money you throw at a site, it will take time – especially with organic traffic.

 They also require close attention post-launch.
 Even a simple brochure website shouldn’t be left on its own.
-Measuring the performance and keeping a close eye on the security are crucial to keep the investment profitable.
+Measuring the performance and keeping a close eye on the security are crucial to keeping the investment profitable.

 That’s even truer if you were to opt-in for content marketing on your site.
 Establishing the authority of your company blog, building a newsletter list or social media following takes just as long – if not longer – as getting your website up to speed.

 You’ve already got a taste of risks in the previous questions.
 You have to acknowledge the long-term commitment and the risk of doing something different.